How to Replace Your Front Door

 Does your door need to be replaced?

 The first thing you will need to do is to assess the level of damage that your door has suffered.
-Is it still able to properly fulfill its functions?
+Is it still able to properly fulfil its functions?
 If you find superficial cracks on the surface of the door, a simple coat of paint should be enough to restore it.

 If you feel a little bit of air seeping in through those cracks, or through the door's caulking, use silicone sealant to seal the holes.
 However, if you notice bigger problems such as deep cracks and locks that are loose, you might have to consider changing the door.